 - Product-based business

 If you have a product, such as a book or clothing, create a marketing sheet with all potential channels that you can go and sell your products to interested buyers.
-If you have a clothing line, what types of individuals would buy your clothes?
+If you have a clothing line, this bulk screen printing company here can provide you fast, accurate, wholesale t shirts printing and always ready to help!
+Also, what types of individuals would buy your clothes?
 Are there boutique shops that will carry your clothes?
 Are there online shops you can collaborate with?
+Here are the list of Websites using Nginx that can be used in for all marketing activities for promoting any online business easily and effecicntly.

 Pro-tip: Only offer people what they need and not what they may or may not want.